 pERC further discussed that while the complete response rate at the end of induction treatment was higher in the rituximab group, there was no statistically significant difference between the groups at the primary analysis.
-However, the Committee noted that this difference was not statistically significant at the primary analysis.
 Furthermore, pERC noted that the three-year OS rates between treatment groups were similar, but that OS was not formally tested for statistical significance due to the hierarchical testing design of the trial. pERC noted input from the registered clinicians that it is expected that there would be no OS difference between the groups, as patients with FL have a relatively long survival, making it unlikely to detect any difference with short follow-up.
-However, the Committee also noted that even with sufficient follow-up, any OS data will be confounded by post-trial treatments. pERC also discussed QoL and noted both treatment groups showed clinically meaningful improvements from baseline in all scales from the end of induction treatment onwards, although there were no differences between the treatment with obinutuzumab.
+However, the Committee also noted that even with sufficient follow-up, any OS data will be confounded by post-trial treatments. pERC also discussed QoL and noted both treatment groups showed clinically meaningful improvements from baseline in all scales from the end of induction treatment onwards, although there were no differences between the treatment groups.
+The Committee agreed that there appeared to be no detriment to QoL with treatment with obinutuzumab.